The HyperTexts

 Did Lord Bryon inspire Mary Shelley's novel Frankenstein?

-Is her book a warning about the dangers of creation and procreation?
+Is her book a reflection on the moral issues of procreation?

-I believe the hero of Mary Shelley's Frankenstein is the so-called monster,
+I believe the tragic hero of Mary Shelley's Frankenstein is its

-just as the hero of Milton's epic Paradise Lost is the rebellious Lucifer/Satan.
+just as the tragic hero of John Milton's Paradise Lost is its rebellious

 And for the same reason: the unjustness of their creators.
 Surely no one